billsix/cprogrammingbook/doc/05-Arrays.rst

 be subtracted.
 The result has the type ptrdiff_t, which is defined in the header file <stddef.h>.
-Both pointers must point into the same array, or one past the end of the array, otherwise the behaviour is undefined.
+Both pointers must point into the same array, or one past the end of the array, otherwise the behavior is undefined.
 The value of the result is the number of array elements that separate the two pointers.
 E.g.: